cescoffier/techio-playground-http-api-with-vertx/markdowns/5-event-loop.md

 @[Observing the event loop]({"stubs": ["src/main/java/io/vertx/playground/HttpServerEventLoopExample.java"], "command": "io.vertx.playground.HttpServerEventLoopExampleTest#test"})

-Try to invokes the server several times.
+Try to invoke the server several times.
 Notice it's always the same thread handling your request.

 Vert.x uses very few threads, and some of them are _event loops_.
 The only purpose of the event loop is to get incoming "events" (here HTTP requests), find the interested `Handler` (here the request handler) and invoke it.
 This is a very simple execution model simplifying concurrency (you are always called by the same thread).
 However... it comes with a golden rule: **Never block the event loop**.
 The reason is simple.
 If a `Handler` blocks the event loop, the incoming events would be enqueued in a buffer and would only be processed when the blocking handler release the thread.
 You would loose the advantage of the event loop and making you application sloppy.
 So **don't block the event loop**.